April 26th, 2022

 6. Listen to Your Body

-If you take one thing from this article, let it be this: your body is an intelligent machine that will tell you what it needs.
+The bottom line: your body is an intelligent machine that will tell you what it needs.
 If you’re feeling overly fatigued, you probably need rest.
 If you feel pain, your body is trying to let you know something is wrong.
 Tune into it and listen to it.
 Doing so could mean the difference between injury or not.

 If you’re unsure how to approach your fitness goal or getting back in shape, don’t hesitate to reach out to the Nielsen Fitness team.
 With virtual personal training and offering some of the best personal trainers in Toronto, our team is here to help.
 Allow us to guide you and cheer you on toward success.